rodu30/i18n-kit/README.md

 * just import base functions
 * pass messages, current locale together with single message
 * use script later to extract translations (?)

+????

+### Formatting

+#### Number

+#### DateTime

+#### Strings

+### Translation

+#### Options

+Every translation message can take additional options:

+* `disableWarnings`: If set to `true` it disables all warnings about status of the translation (e.g. not found).
+This can be useful when you are not using a message object e.g. in a library
+* `messageLocale`: The locale of the provided message.
+Normally you won't need this because you should provide all messages in a default language which is passed in from the main settings, however in case you are not fluent in your default... ???
+* `description`: Additional context for the message
+* `namespace`: Namespace for the message... ???

+> NOTE: if you are using the CLI for extracting messages you have to pass the option object directly
+> as argument to the method (not via variable) because variables cannot be interpreted by the
+> extract-script.

 ## Misc